 (Please click on photographs to see more Castles and Lakes Photographs in our gallery)

 After a pleasant drive through the Roman countryside, we will arrive in the village of Bracciano where you will have the opportunity to visit the impressive Odescalchi Castle.
-Tickets are 7 Euros per person which also includes a guided tour of the castle with a small group of no more than 15 English speaking people.

 This 16th century castle is in unbelievable condition and still owned by the Odescalchi family.
 The castle became famous worldwide when American film star Tom Cruise married his lovely bride, Katie Holmes at the castle in November, 2006.
-The guided tour will lead you to the tower where you will be treated to a spectacular view of the lake.

 After visiting the castle, you will have ample free time to stroll through the quaint village for sight seeing or shopping for local crafts, wine, olive oil or other delicacies.
 You may even happen upon an outdoor market taking place right in front of the castle!